• Skip to primary navigation

 Anyone who has a passion for the art of yoga can be an instructor.
 They just need certifications and a bit of training in this field and they’re good to go.

-This is a great way to be connected with like-minded individuals wherein you can help each other with different techniques and forms.
+This is a great way to connect with like-minded individuals wherein you can help each other with different techniques and forms.
 But being an instructor, most of them would come to you for help.

 Doing mystery shopping is probably one of the most fun things to do on this list!

-Not only are you paid to shop but it feels like you’re undercover when going to the store.
+Not only do you get paid to shop but it feels like you’re undercover when going to the store.

 So how do you become one?